Aubrey–Maturin series: Style

-The stories are primarily told in third person from the points of view of the two main characters, Jack Aubrey and Stephen Maturin.
-The author sometimes employs a form of first person voice when his characters write in private journals or letters about events that are not otherwise described.
+The stories are primarily told in the third person from the points of view of the two main characters, Jack Aubrey and Stephen Maturin.
+The author sometimes employs a form of first-person narrative when his characters write in private journals or letters about events that are not otherwise described.
 The narrative point of view strays from the two main characters only briefly and seldom over the course of the series.
 One example is the opening scene of The Hundred Days, in which a gossipy conversation between anonymous sailors imparts important news and information about the main characters.

 Period language and naval jargon

-Patrick O'Brian once wrote "Obviously, I have lived very much out of the world: I know little of present-day Dublin or London or Paris, even less of post-modernity, post-structuralism, hard rock or rap, and I cannot write with much conviction about the contemporary scene."
+Patrick O'Brian once wrote, "Obviously, I have lived very much out of the world: I know little of present-day Dublin or London or Paris, even less of post-modernity, post-structuralism, hard rock or rap, and I cannot write with much conviction about the contemporary scene."
 This becomes obvious for readers of the Aubrey–Maturin Series, as he adopts a narrative voice contemporary with their setting.
 Richard Ollard, in examining the general reception to O'Brian's books, suggests that O'Brian's naval officers would be able to talk with and recognise Jane Austen's characters.

 In addition to the period language, O'Brian is adept at using naval jargon with little or no translation for the "lubberly" reader.
 The combination of the historical-voice narration and naval terms may seem daunting at first to some readers; but most note that after a short while a "total immersion" effect results.
 Occasionally, O'Brian explains obscure nautical terms by placing Stephen Maturin into the tutelage of seamen, allowing the author to vicariously teach the reader about various parts and functions of a period sailing vessel without breaking from the narrative.
 This was especially common early in the series, when Maturin was still new to the Royal Navy.

-In the first of the series, during a tour of the rigging, Maturin asked his tourguide if he "could not explain this maze of ropes and wood and canvas without using sea-terms" and the reply came "No, for it is by those names alone that they are known, in nearly every case".
+In the first of the series, during a tour of the rigging, Maturin asks his guide if he "could not explain this maze of ropes and wood and canvas without using sea-terms" and receives the reply "No, for it is by those names alone that they are known, in nearly every case".

-Also, O'Brian often addresses the historical events and themes within his books indirectly, allowing a fuller immersion for his readers without flaunting his historical understanding unlike other similar nautical authors.
+Also, O'Brian often addresses the historical events and themes within his books indirectly, allowing a fuller immersion for his readers without flaunting his historical understanding, unlike other similar nautical authors.